 When used for the comparison of two or more populations, population pyramids must be drawn to the same scale and depict the same age categories.

 Interpreting Population Pyramids

-Population pyramids may be used to draw comparisons between the male and female populations in a certain area.
-They may also be used to determine the number of dependents–children and elderly people–and the general structure of the population at a specific moment.
+Population pyramids are used to draw comparisons between the male and female populations in a certain area.
+They may also be used to determine the number of dependents – children and elderly people – and the general structure of the population at a specific moment.

 The shape of a population pyramid is influenced by three main trends found in a population.
 The first trend is characterised by the coincidence of high fertility and high mortality rates among more youthful members of the population.
-This is known as an expansive population, and creates a population pyramid shaped like a sharp triangle.
+This is known as an expansive population and creates a population pyramid in the shape of a sharp triangle.
 Populations that follow this shape have many young people and do not experience much numerical increase.

 The second is when a population’s mortality rate is decreasing, while its fertility rate stays constant.
-This trend, known as a constrictive population, is represented by population pyramids that are wider at the middle.
-This is due to the higher middle-aged and elderly population and fewer youth in the population.
+This trend, known as a constrictive population, is represented by population pyramids that are wide in the middle.
+This is due to the higher middle-aged and elderly population and fewer youths in the population.

-The use of population pyramids prove to be especially useful in the prediction of the future of a region and the study of both current and historical trends in population.
+The use of population pyramids proves to be especially useful when predicting the future of a region and the study of both current and historical trends in a population.
 Population pyramids can also be used to visualize how future populations will be affected by sudden changes.
 Some events that lead to such sudden changes include deaths resulting from armed conflict, high mortality of women during childbirth, and the migration of young workers out of less prosperous regions.
-Population pyramids may also be utilized to aid both the public and private sectors in distributing services in a region based on the needs of a population.
+Population pyramids may also be utilised to aid both the public and private sectors in distributing services in a region based on the needs of a population.

 Introduction to Population Demographics. (n.d.).
 Retrieved from Site: https://www.nature.com/scitable/knowledge/library/introduction-to-population-demographics-83032908/

 Population. (n.d.).
 Retrieved from Site: